kairosity/mp4-lionize/README.md

 # Attribution

 - Much of the foundational code from the checkout process and shopping bag functionality in particular comes from the Code Institute "Boutique Ado" tutorial.
 I have altered that code to suit the specific needs of this application which is rather different in form from that tutorial project, however a lot of the code is "heavily inspired" by that tutorial.

+- Anywhere the code is taken in its entirety I have made a note about that specific block of code.

+- All the really nice illustrations come from [unDraw](https://undraw.co/) which is an amazing resource.

 <br>